uiii/tense/example/README.md

 > For testing is used `PHPUnit` testing framework (https://phpunit.de).

 Tests are very simple.
-First test is designed to fail on `ProcessWire 2.5`.
-Other two tests `HelloWorld` module which is distributed with each `ProcessWire` version.
+First two tests `HelloWorld` module which is distributed with each `ProcessWire` version.
+Last test is designed to fail on `ProcessWire 2.5`.

 **tests/ExampleTest.php**
 ```php